Hierarchies among genuine multipartite entangling capabilities of quantum gates: Hierarchies in the entangling power of unitary operators

-In order to make circuits, our operators can be realized in terms of single- and two-qubit operations as is well known from Ref. \cite{Barenco1995}.
-In particular, the operators we consider here are all in $SU(2^N)$ which is a semi-simple Lie group.
+It is important to stress here that in order to build the quantum circuits composed of higher-dimensional unitary operators considered in this work, one can decompose them in terms of single- and two-qubit operations \cite{Barenco1995}.
+In particular, the operators we consider here are all in $SU(2^N)$, which is a semi-simple Lie group.
 Any such operator can be decomposed into a product of elements of $SU(2)$ and $SU(4)$ following a method described in Ref. \cite{KHANEJA200111}.
-This method is based on successive application of the Cartan decomposition of the Lie group $SU(2^N)$ which also uses geometric facts about $\frac{SU(2^N)}{SU(2^{N-1})\otimes SU(2^{N-1})\otimes U(1)}$.
+This method is based on successive application of the Cartan decomposition of the Lie group $SU(2^N)$, which also uses geometric facts about $\frac{SU(2^N)}{SU(2^{N-1})\otimes SU(2^{N-1})\otimes U(1)}$.
 The successive way of writing an $N$-dimensional operator in low dimensional operations also provides an algorithmic approach to the problem.